This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Light-colored dog fur works best for coloring.
 The darker your dog’s fur is, the harder it is to find a color that will tint it.

-- If your dog is unhealthy in any way (either temporarily or ongoing), do not dye your dog’s hair.
+- If your dog is unhealthy in any way, do not dye your dog’s hair!

-- Be careful not to get any of the dye into your dog’s eyes — even natural food coloring.
+- Be careful so that you don’t get any of the dye in your dog’s eyes — even natural food coloring.
+(Dog goggles work best!)

-- It’s best to dye your dog outdoors where nothing could become damaged (or spotted) when your dog shakes his fur.
+- It’s best to dye your dog outdoors where nothing could become damaged (or spotted) when your dog shakes their fur.